 The next sight is right on the main road Byward Street.
 It is the All Hallows by Tower Church, the oldest church in the City of London!
 It was founded in 675AD, which makes it several hundreds of years older than lots of London landmarks in the vicinity, including the Tower of London.
 I don’t know about you, but I find it quite exciting to be looking at the oldest church in the City!

-Last stops: sinister London landmarks
+Last stops on your self-guided walk: sinister London landmarks

-Skull-adorned church gate
+Skull-adorned church gate of St Olave’s Church

 On Byward Street, turn left on Seething Lane.
 Note the name of the first street on your right, Pepys Street.
 Three points if you can guess who once lived here!
 At the end of Seething Lane you will find the St Olave’s Church.
 This medieval church may be one of the smallest churches in the City, but it has had quite some famous admirers.
 Local resident Samuel Pepys was one of them.
 Both he and his wife lay buried here.